top of page

 Q: What qualities are you looking for in a voice actor?

-A: At its core, Greasepunk Paradise is all about conflict between people, which requires a diverse cast of genuine characters.
+A: At its core, Greasepunk Paradise is all about conflict between people, which requires a diverse cast of authentic characters.
 As such, we put significant weight on acting abilities to deliver a grounded performance.
 The stories told within the Greasepunk Paradise universe are filled with action, suspense, drama, romance, comedy, and tragedy.
-However, even if you don't have much acting experience, if you are truly interested in being a part of this universe then we encourage you to reach out to me for potential minor roles.
-There are many.

 Voice Acting